0xPilot/stax0.1-contracts/scripts/deploys/mainnet/README.md

 Actions:

 1. Mint the equal amount of xLP:
+    1. NB: `seedAmount_1e18` notation just means the seedAmount, in 1e18 format. eg 5 million (5e6) == 5e24
-    1. xLP token: `mint(multisig_address, seedAmount x 10e18)`
+    1. xLP token: `mint(multisig_address, seedAmount_1e18)`
 1. Approve xLP and LP:
-    1. xLP token: `approve(curve_pool_address, seedAmount x 10e18)`
+    1. xLP token: `approve(curve_pool_address, seedAmount_1e18)`
-    1. LP token: `approve(curve_pool_address, seedAmount x 10e18)`
+    1. LP token: `approve(curve_pool_address, seedAmount_1e18)`
 1. Add Liquidity:
     1. NB: Note - given it's the first deposit, so we don't check for slippage.
     1. NB: The msig will receive the resulting curve liquidity token
-    1. Curve Pool: `add_liquidity([seedAmount x 10e18, seedAmount x 10e18], minExpected, multisig_address)`
+    1. Curve Pool: `add_liquidity([seedAmount_1e18, seedAmount_1e18], minExpected, multisig_address)`
-        1. Where `minExpected = 0.99 x 2 x seedAmount x 10e18`, ie 99% of the LP we should get as the first depositor.
+        1. Where `minExpected = 0.99 x 2 x seedAmount_1e18`, ie 99% of the LP we should get as the first depositor.

 Verify:

 1. Check the curve pool reserves on etherscan
-1. Get a quote from the LockerProxy contract - it should be 1:1 (minus fee) `buyFromAmmQuote(1e18)`
+1. Get a quote from the LockerProxy contract - it should be 1:1 (minus fee) `buyFromAmmQuote(liquidity_1e18)`

 Should all be done now -- get a kind soul to smoke test for real using the STAX UI.

-## 3. MASTERS: Operations
+## 3. Operations

 Until we have good automation - most things are manual via the msig.

-### Apply Liquidity
+### STAX TEAM: Apply Liquidity

+*FREQUENCY*: DAILY or as required (when there is sufficient idle user LP in liquidity ops contract)

+TODO: Agree who's going to run with this.
+On the first few days/weeks it should be monitored closely.

 When users lock LP, it sits in liqudity ops.
 This needs to be 'applied' (according to policy%) into the gauge and curve pool.

+Note: This is permissionless - so anyone in the team can call it (but can be toggled later to be only via an operator).
+Note: For STAX v1, we may add mechanics to incentivise anyone who calls it to get extra STAX emissions.

 1. Check the liqudity ops contract for the balance of how much LP it holds.
-1. `liquidityOps.minCurveLiquidityAmountOut(liquidity x 10e18, modelSlippage)`
+1. `liquidityOps.minCurveLiquidityAmountOut(liquidity_1e18, modelSlippage)`
     1. Gets the amount of curve liqudity tokens we expect when depositing policy% into the curve pool.
     1. `modelSlippage` This function is an approximation (curve docs), so recommended to add 0.5% model slippage.
         1. 1e10 precision, so 0.5% = 5e7.
 1% = 1e8
-1. `liquidityOps.applyLiquidity(liquidity x 10e18, minCurveTokenAmount)`
+1. `liquidityOps.applyLiquidity(liquidity_1e18, minCurveTokenAmount)`
     1. `minCurveTokenAmount` Use the amount calculated above.

-### Weekly Rewards Distribution
+### MASTERS/MSIG: Rewards Distribution

+*FREQUENCY*: DAILY to start, then WEEKLY when automated.

-Automation will be setup using keeper soon after launch...but until then this needs to be done weekly.
+Automation will be setup using keeper soon after launch...but it's best to be done daily such that it gets baked in as a process for the team (and then doesn't matter so much if it's missed once or twice)

-TODO: Agree on a time that we commit to distributing each week until that's implemented.
+TODO: Agree who's going to run with this.
+On the first few days/weeks it should be monitored closely.

 1. Take note of the APR in the UI - it will change when we distribute new rewards.
 1. Pull claimable rewards from the gauge: `liquidityOps.getReward()`